CTV Inventory: Definitive Guide for Connected TV Advertisers

 Transparent Measurement

 Transparent measurement practices allow for accurate tracking and reporting of ad performance.
-Ensure your provider offers detailed metrics and clear visibility into your ad campaigns’ reach and effectiveness.
+Ensure your provider offers detailed marketing metrics and clear visibility into your ad campaigns’ reach and effectiveness.

 Premium vs. Non-Premium CTV Inventory